Eleanor & Park by Rainbow Rowell

 “Eleanor was right.
 She never looked nice.
 She looked like art, and art wasn’t supposed to look nice; it was supposed to make you feel something.“

-I am a sucker for a good book that makes me feel all the emotions and this books did just that.
-The characters are so real and so raw it just makes the book so much more endearing.
+I am a sucker for a good book that makes you feel, all the emotions and this books did just that.
+The characters are so real and so raw it just makes everything about this book so much more endearing.
 Eleanor and Park’s struggles and insecurities are so relatable that it gives them that extra human factor.
-There is nothing extra special about these characters, everyone is so flawed but that is what makes them and this story so amazing.
+You could say that there is nothing extra special about these characters, everyone is so flawed but that is what makes them and this story so amazing.
 It just feels real like this is actually somebody’s story to tell.
-This book just made me feel like I wanted to be a teenager and fall in love for the very first time all over again that is how much I was in my feels.
+This book made me feel like I wanted to be a teenager and fall in love for the very first time all over again that is how much I was in my feels.

 Score – 4/5